Turo

 Monthly discount turned on

-Each month, your car is booked for 1 trip, totalling 30 days, at £50/day with a 50% monthly discount
+Each month, your car is booked for 1 trip, totalling 30 days, at £50/day with a new 45% monthly discount, compared with an old 60% monthly discount.
+The old amounts are crossed out below and the new amounts are in bold.

-In these scenarios, if your car is typically booked for less than half of the month, monthly trips could result in higher earnings, a lower mileage limit on your car, and fewer costs associated with turnover between guests.
+In these scenarios, if your car is typically booked for about half the month or less, monthly trips could result in higher earnings, a lower mileage limit on your car, and fewer costs associated with turnover between guests.
 If your car is booked for more than half of the month, you’ll have a higher earning potential with shorter trips.

 Other things to keep in mind

 Monthly discounts with distance limits aren’t for every host.
-They can, however, unlock more potential earnings for hosts with less-utilised vehicles, and there are other hosts who can benefit from monthly discounts too.
+They can, however, unlock more potential earnings for hosts with less-utilised vehicles, and there are other benefits too.
 Consider monthly discounts if:

 You want a more hands-off experience